-Because the applicant's discharge is not mitigated by a mental health condition, the applicant's discharge is also not outweighed.
+Because the applicant's discharge is not mitigated, the applicant's discharge is also not outweighed.

 Additionally, the Board considered the factors laid out in the attachment to the Under Secretary of Defense memorandum, Guidance to Military Discharge Review Boards and Boards for Correction of Military/Naval Records Regarding Equity, Injustice, or Clemency Determinations, dated 25 June 2018, known as the "Wilkie Memo."
 The Board considered the factors listed in paragraphs (6)(a)-(6)(l) and (7)(a)-(7)(r) of this memorandum and found no evidence of inequity or impropriety.